gianscarpe/blog/content/posts/introduction.md

 from Nature?g **Event-cameras** (cameras based on **events**) could be the answer.
 In the following paragraphs, I try to convince the reader of the potentials of event-based vision applications.
 This article is structure as follows.
-I present [event-cameras](/introduction#event-cameras), their principle of operations, and their motivation.
-Next, I show some [solutions](/introduction#solutions) to solve the main challenges of event-based vision.
-And finally, I summarize our [conclusions](/introduction#conclusion) and propose our main idea: everyone can contribute.
+I present event-cameras, their principle of operations, and their motivation.
+Next, I show some solutions to solve the main challenges of event-based vision.
+And finally, I conclude with a what I believe its the key: everyone can contribute.

 #### Event-cameras {#event-cameras}